- Undergraduate Program

 In the second year, each student's research progress and intellectual development is evaluated through the Oral Examination, and no other meeting with the full Thesis Committee is normally required.
 If a division requires an examination after the second year, thesis committee members also meet then.
 Students (and research advisors) may arrange an additional meeting of the Thesis Committee in special circumstances by contacting the chair of the committee.
 Additionally, beginning in the second year of graduate study, each student meets with the Chair of his or her Thesis Committee at least once during the fall semester.
 More information about this annual meeting is available here.

 Please note that if you are conducting research outside the department your thesis committee must be composed of at least two other MIT faculty besides your advisor and both must be from the Department of Chemistry.
-As noted above, your thesis committee chair must be in the area of chemistry (biological, inorganic, organic, or physical) in which you will be receiving your degree.
+As noted above, your thesis committee chair must be in your area of chemistry (chemical biology, inorganic, organic, or physical).